 If applicable, explain the relevant resource management goals of the agencies and/or Alaska Native entities with jurisdiction over the resource to be studied.
 [Please include any regulatory citations and references that will assist in understanding the management goals.]

-The results of Subsistence studies and other studies will provide the information that will serve as the basis for compliance with FERC’s National Environmental Policy Act (NEPA) analysis for the Project license, along with other required approvals and analyses including those of the Bureau of Land Management under Title VIII of the Alaska National Interest Lands Conservation Act (ANILCA) and State of Alaska needs regarding subsistence resources management.
+To be provided by the requesting agency, Alaska Native entity, or other state or local agency.

 If the requester is a not resource agency, explain any relevant public interest considerations in regard to the proposed study.